gohandle/rb/README.md

 - Validator translator: https://github.com/go-playground/validator/blob/master/_examples/translations/main.go

 ## TODO
-- [ ] MUST FIX: rb.Redirect shoul also set the status code to some redirect status if the user doesn't set it since then the redirect won't work at all
+- [x] MUST: rb.Redirect shoul also set the status code to some redirect status if the user doesn't set it since then the redirect won't work at all
 - [x] MUST: default error handler fails (probably because rendering is halfway)
 - [ ] SHOULD rethink injectors, current implementation was build in a hurry